activeviam/java-api-migration-tool/README.md

 The tool to migrate class imports with the generated mapping file.

 You can use this tool with `migrate.sh` bash script (run `./migrate.sh <args>` in  bash), or with the following command line:
-`java -cp target/java-api-migration-tool-<version>.jar com.activeviam.migration.app.MigrationApplication <args>`
+`java -cp target/java-api-migration-tool-<version>-jar-with-dependencies.jar com.activeviam.migration.app.MigrationApplication <args>`.

 There are up to 4 parameters:
  - if 1 argument is provided, you can set the path to the project to migrate
  - if 3 arguments are provided, you can set the path to the project and the current and target versions of the mapping
  - if 4 arguments are provided, you can set the path to the project, the current and target versions, and the name of the library

 Default values for the current and target versions are `6.0.12` and `6.1.0-alpha1`, and `activepivot` for the library name.

+Make sure there is a mapping file generated with these versions before trying to migrate.

-Usage example: `./migrate.sh "/path/to/the/project/to/migrate" "6.0.0" "6.1.0" "libraryName"`
+Usage example: `./migrate.sh "/path/to/the/project/to/migrate" "6.0.0" "6.1.0" "libraryName"`.